 Modified Regulation

-Academic Regulation 5.6: Prerequisites to Upper-division and Graduate-division Courses.
+Academic Regulation 5.6: Course Prerequisites.

+Course prerequisites are listed in the course descriptions section of the university catalog.
 When no prerequisites are listed for courses numbered 3000 or 4000, it is understood that the prerequisite is approval of the student's adviser.
 The prerequisite for courses at the 5000 or 6000 level is graduate standing in addition to any other prerequisites listed.
 Instructors may waive prerequisites when the student's background justifies this action.
+Prerequisites for lower-division courses may also be waived by a student’s academic advisor if examination of the student’s academic record warrants such a waiver.
 Prior approval of the instructor may be required in problems courses, independent study, internships, thesis and dissertation courses, and courses taught in a professional school.

 Background/Rationale